I have this thing about drowning. Or, rather, almost drowning.

 But I was once told by an old boss of mine, Joe Barbara, that I write just like I tawk.
 I guess that was supposed to be constructive criticism, but I took it as a compliment.

 I told him, “Joe, I’m lucky enough when my brain is able to come up with a cognitive thought.
-I don’t wanna complicate things by then making it decide if it’s coming through my mouth or through my fingers!”
+I don’t wanna complicate things by then having to decide if it’s coming through my mouth or through my fingers!”

 I don’t take direction well.